Our Clubs

 AMS SCIA is a newly founded club consisting of UBC students interested in learning about research and advancements for spinal cord injury (SCI).
 We provide students with opportunities to connect with members of the SCI community through events focused on providing services to the SCI injury community.
 Furthermore, we aim to educate students about scientific research, including opportunities to present and attend journal clubs or education sessions that help them learn about neuroanatomy and neurological research.

 AMS UBC Synapse is a club that targets neurodegenerative disease through three lenses: promoting awareness, fundraising for related research and organizations, and connecting students with the neurodegenerative disease community.
-Recent initiatives include hosting workshops at senior homes, organizing lab tours, and creating short videos that feature the individual experience of living with a neurodegenerative disease.
-Our most popular annual event is the Santa Ono Photobooth fundraiser.
+Recent initiatives include hosting arts and crafts workshops at senior homes, film screening to raise awareness on dementia, and creating short video interviews that feature the individual experience of living with a neurodegenerative disease.

 AMS unboundED @ UBC is a student-run club that provides Science and Arts workshops to elementary schools and daycares to invoke curiosity and excitement to help reduce the uncertainty when choosing their field of study or career path.